ryanpassage/rpdc/content/post/lamb-meets-wolves.md

 +++
 categories = []
 date = "2018-06-10T20:00:00-04:00"
-summary = "Asking for security advice online can leave you feeling like you're that goat from Jurassic Pa" tags = ["help", "infosec", "editorial", "being-nice", "reddit", "irc"] title = "Happy to Help"
+summary = "Asking for help online can leave you feeling like you're that goat from Jurassic Park." tags = ["help", "infosec", "editorial", "being-nice", "reddit", "irc"] title = "Happy to Help"
 [header]